 One issue that’s of concern to many seniors is that of the effect of a reverse mortgage on entitlement programs and other benefits.
-First, reverse mortgage proceeds don’t affect your ability to collect Social Security or Medicare benefits, and they’re not taxed as income.
+First, reverse mortgage proceeds don’t affect your ability to collect Social Security or Medicare benefits, and they’re not taxed as income--both great advantages.
 They can, however, impact your eligibility for programs like Medicaid, aid from your state, and Supplemental Security Income.
 If you are or might be entitled to these benefits, you’ll want to proceed very carefully, under the advice of a HUD-approved reverse mortgage counselor, with your reverse mortgage.

 Reverse Mortgages and Social Security